Particular/docs.particular.net/nservicebus/upgrades/5to6-testing.md

 With the removal of `Test.Initialize()` it is also no longer required to configure unobtrusive message conventions.

-## Testing MessageHandlers
+## Testing Message Handlers

-### ExpectReturn
+### ExpectReturn Method

 Use `ExpectReply` instead of `ExpectReturn`.

-### SendToSites Expecations
+### SendToSites Methods

-`ExpectSendToSites` and `ExpectNotSendToSites` have been removed from the Testing Framework.
+`ExpectSendToSites` and `ExpectNotSendToSites` methods have been removed from the Testing Framework.
 Handlers using the Gateway can still be tested using the `ExpectSend` overload which provides the `SendOption`:

 snippet:ExpectSendToSiteV6